-If you’re seeing this article, it is probably because you are responsible for franchise sales within your organization, and you are looking for either more franchise leads or higher quality franchise leads.
+If you’re seeing this article, it is probably because you are responsible for franchise sales leads or PPC for franchises within your organization, and you are looking for either more franchise leads or higher quality franchise leads.

 There are lots of places that you can source good franchise leads.
 Ideally, almost all of your leads would come from either close friends, customers, or referrals from existing franchisees.
 Some franchises actually operate this way completely, but most do not.
 And, even those that do would probably grow more quickly if they opened up the flood gates and allowed for other types of franchisees to enter their system.

 So, where are some good places to find high quality franchise leads.
 These days, over half of all franchise sales that are closed originated from the internet.
 So, that’s probably a good place to start.
 Big trade shows, such as IFA can still work, and then there are franchise broker networks, which can be super expensive from a Cost Per Sale perspective but also can drive significant volume.

 I’m not a franchisor, but if I was, I would focus most of my efforts on the internet.
 I would start with Google and Facebook.
 If Google worked well for me, then I would open up Bing.
 And, if Facebook worked well for me, I would do some strategic advertising on LinkedIn.
 I would also do YouTube remarketing (since it only costs about $0.01- $0.03 per view on YouTube).

 Advertising on Google is pretty straight forward.
 Put yourself in the shoes of someone who wanted to inquire about your type of a franchise.
 What would they type in.
 Usually, it’s very common terms such as “Healthy Food Franchise”, “Pest Control Franchise”, “Child Education Franchise”, or whatever type of franchise that you have.